 Hydrating toners are gentle and give your skin a boost of moisture.
 This type of toner can help you get rid of that tight feeling after washing your face.
-Moreover, hydrating toners contain ingredients like hyaluronic acid to get rid of dryness and moisturize your skin.
+Moreover, hydrating toners contain ingredients like hyaluronic acid, glycerin, panthenol, and Aloe Vera Extract to get rid of dryness and moisturize your skin.
 Though they're helpful for those with dry skin, they are also suitable for all skin types.

 Did you know that sometimes your oily skin could be a cry for hydration?
 This is why oily skin types can benefit from a hydrating toner.
 For hydrating toners, ingredients such as glycerin, ceramides, and hyaluronic acid make a good choice.